aborroy/alfresco-activemq-74/README.md

 ## Using Volumes for local storage

-All Docker Compose templates provided in this project are not providing local storage using Docker Volumes.
+All Docker Compose templates provided in this project are not using local storage with Docker Volumes.
 Enabling this feature can be done using a configuration like the following one.

 ```
 activemq: